 If the subject of money was “off-limits” with your parents, this likely created some confusion, anxiety or both for you.
 If you are willing to reflect honestly, take some time to think about how those early experiences shaped your beliefs about money and how you spend, save and give now.
 We will likely want to be much more conscious and deliberate with what we teach our children.

-We want our children to be comfortable to come to us when they have questions about the world, whether that be about relationships, academics, money or otherwise.
+We want our children to be comfortable coming to us when they have questions about the world, whether that be about relationships, academics, money or otherwise.
 To forge that trusted relationship with them, we need to reciprocate and show them that we trust them as well.

 You don’t need to whip out a pay stub on day one, but start the dialogue and stay open to answering their questions honestly.
 A stronger relationship with your child will be your reward.